tensae12/tensae12/README.md

 When I'm not in front of my computer, you can find me planning my next adventure, whether it's exploring vibrant cities or simply enjoying the serenity of nature.

-Get in touch whether you have an exciting opportunity for me or an opportunity to innovate together.I'd love to hear from you! let's connect and explore the possibilities 😊

 ## Education 📚